klromans557/Visualize-DataSet-Captions/README.md

 3. Run the script using the included BAT file.

 4. If the `token_counts.txt` file already exists, the script will skip the token counting step and proceed to the graphs.
-Keep in mind that if you cant any of your dataset     TXT files, that you will need to delete this file and re-run the script.
+Keep in mind that if you change any of your dataset TXT files that you will need to delete this file and re-run the script.

 5. The script will display the following graphs:
     - Two bar charts showing the relative frequency of the top N tokens.